-"The accreditation process was extremely useful to us, including the mapping out of our degree schemes and skills, meeting yourselves and getting the opportunity to share our Swansea University Bioscience experience and the positive outcome of gaining accreditation.
-It was a lot of hard work for us, but it has really helped us to focus and refine our curriculum, it was a very positive experience."
+"The Accreditation process was extremely useful to us, including the mapping out of our degree schemes and skills, meeting yourselves and getting the opportunity to share our Swansea University Bioscience experience and the positive outcome of gaining Accreditation.... it has really helped us to focus and refine our curriculum, it was a very positive experience."

 Dr Penny Neyland | Biosciences Programme Director | Swansea University